thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-cust-cal-create.md

 ## Methods of creating a custom calendar

-You can use one of the following methods of creating a custom calendar:
+You can use one of the following methods to create a custom calendar:
 - Create a calendar
 - Upload a file
 - Use an existing table